mxstbr/mxstbr.github.io/_posts/2016-12-14-linting-styles-in-js-with-stylelint.md

 The first idea was to leverage the power of `eslint`, the JavaScript linter, to parse the JavaScript and then run `stylelint` from there on the extracted CSS string.
 A lot of people already use and rely on `eslint`, so providing an eslint rule that does this would make it easy to adopt and use.

 Sadly, that doesn't work.
-I built a first prototype, but for some reason the stylelint results weren't coming back to the CLI from `eslint`!
+After building a first prototype I noticed that for some unknown reason the stylelint results weren't coming back to the CLI.
+I was executing `stylelint` on the right code, but the user couldn't see the result!
 I asked around and somebody in the `eslint` Gitter chatroom explained to me why:

 **`eslint` rules have to be sync, but `stylelint` has to be run async.**

 Ugh, super annoying!
-Back to the drawing board.
-As always, I sent out a frustrated tweet on [Twitter](https://twitter.com/mxstbr).
-Somebody helpfully replied that I should check out `stylelint` processors, since they seem to be exactly for my use case!
+I sent out [a frustrated tweet on Twitter](https://twitter.com/mxstbr/status/788738889297068032), to which thankfully [@stylelint](https://twitter.com/stylelint) replied quickly:

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/mxstbr">@mxstbr</a> <a href="https://twitter.com/andreysitnik">@andreysitnik</a> How about writing a stylelint processor that finds these strings and passes them to stylelint?</p>&mdash; stylelint (@stylelint) <a href="https://twitter.com/stylelint/status/788795790433001472">October 19, 2016</a></blockquote>
+<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 Huh, processors?
 Never heard of those...